paglobal/augmented-tabflow/README.md

 - make session trees and other dialog trees react to the necessary app state changes -
 - litter the code with comments and ui alerts
-- check if newtaburls is necessary or detrimental
 - implement `pathNameToUrl` utility
 - check `migrateAndDedupe` function
 - use `updateComplete` instead of `setTimeout` for waiting for components to change their state